-I wrote an article about the effects of alcoholism on a family for The Pool, and then it was announced shortly after that the online women’s magazine will go into administration.
-The site was a wonderful platform for women to find their voice and tell their stories; it’s such sad news, to hear it hasn’t survived this bleak era of journalism we find ourselves in.
-Anyway, I wanted to share the article here, in case it is gone tomorrow.
-I hope you enjoy.
+I wrote an article about the effects of alcoholism on a family for The Pool, and then the website went into administration shortly after, so I am reposting the article here, below.
+The Pool was a wonderful platform for women to find their voice and tell their stories; they will be missed.

 I was fortunate enough to grow up with my mother around, and I know I should be grateful for that.
 But the reality is that she was never really with me enough for me to know who she really is.
 And I doubt I ever will.